 - Adware: simple ads that pop up annoyingly when attempting to use the computer; sometimes nearly impossible to remove manually

-Now that you know a bit more about what are antiviruses, how they work, and what to expect from them, we have compiled a list of the ones we believe offer the widest range of tools and best security measures.
+Now that you know a bit more about what antiviruses are, how they work, and what to expect from them, we have compiled a list of the ones we believe offer the widest range of tools and best security measures.
 These are not ranked and thus are not in any specific order.
-We think they are all potentially good choices for your systems’ security.
-These summaries are in no way full reviews of said tools but only highlights the distinctive features between the antiviruses.
+However, we think they are all potentially good choices for your systems’ security.
+These summaries are in no way full reviews of said tools but only highlight the distinctive features between the antiviruses.

 Bitdefender Antivirus Plus 2020

 Bitdefender Antivirus Plus 2020 is a full security suite that offers essential real-time protection against viruses and ransomware as well as prevents phishing and online fraud when shopping and browsing.
-It has earned outstanding test results in independent lab tests, earning 6 out of 6 possible points in all three categories in tests performed by the reputable AV-Test Institute.
+In addition, it has earned outstanding test results in independent lab tests, earning 6 out of 6 possible points in all three categories in tests performed by the reputable AV-Test Institute.

 The suite also offers multilayer ransomware protection.
-Bitdefender’s Safe Files feature simply prevents all unauthorized modification of files in folders within which users commonly store their files (such as Documents, Pictures, Videos, Downloads, etc.).
-You can always add new directories to the ‘protected folders’ list.
+Bitdefender’s Safe Files feature prevents all unauthorized modification of files in folders within which users commonly store their files (such as Documents, Pictures, Videos, Downloads, etc.).
+Of course, you can always add new directories to the ‘protected folders’ list.

 Although uncommonly found bundled with antiviruses, password management is often found in security suites such as Bitdefender Antivirus Plus.
 Its Wallet offers storing passwords, personal information, and credit card details for use on websites.
 It also requires a strong master password which is separate from your Bitdefender Central password.